RETAIL

 • Click-and-collect : Offering an online ordering service with in-store pick-up (click-and-collect) allows customers to benefit from the convenience of online shopping while reducing waiting times to receive their products.

-• Omnichannel returns : Allowing customers to buy online and return products in-store improves flexibility and builds trust.
+• Omnichannel Returns : Allowing customers to buy online and return products in-store improves flexibility and builds trust.
 This process should be quick and easy, with minimal friction for the customer.

 • Coherence of Offers and Prices :